Students with Diverse Abilities

 In May or June, the school’s Inclusion Support Teacher will organize a transition meeting so that you and your preschool team can share information about your child’s strengths and needs.
 This meeting is an opportunity for everyone to ask questions, voice concerns and determine the resources that need to be in place for a smooth start to Kindergarten.
 This might be your first time dealing with a school as a parent rather than as a student.
 We look forward to getting to know you and hope you’ll find this collaboration to be helpful and productive.
 You’re welcome to bring along a friend or family member to lend support and help you advocate for your child.

 Creating a snapshot of your child’s interests, strengths, needs, and supports, is very helpful for the school team in planning.
-Having a meeting and sharing reports is a great start – but if you would like to share additional information, two of the more common options are described below.
+Having a meeting and sharing reports is a great start.

 If you’re technologically-minded, another option is to create a “My Booklet” (free, at https://mybookletbc.com/) to share some information about their child with the school.
 This is something that can grow with your child, and be shared from year-to-year.